lukenetti3/Weather-App/README.md

+# Weather App

-# This is a weather app built using React and React hooks.
+This is a weather app built using React and React hooks.
 It utilizes the OpenWeather API.